guinslym/sp_top_10_downloads_on_Odesi/README.md

 <hr/>

-## top 10 odesi downloads
+## top 10 downloads on odesi

 <p>
-Will connect to ODESI database and retrieve the top 10 survey downloaded during the previous month.
+Will connect to ODESI database and retrieve the top 10 survey downloaded for the last month.
 It will create a JSON file containings those downloads.
 </p>

 ## Installation & Usage